One person killed after hitting semitrailer on M-37

 Through the investigation, police said the pickup was driving westbound on 16 Road and disregarded the stop sign at M-37.
 The semitrailer was traveling northbound on M-37 when the pickup hit the side of the semitrailer, according to police.

-The pickup driver was pronounced dead at the scene, and police also said the driver of the semitrailer was not injured.
+The pickup driver was pronounced dead at the scene.
+Police said the driver of the semitrailer was not injured.
 The names of both drivers are not being released at this time, and police said the crash remains under investigation.

 M-37 was shut down Monday for 4.5 hours during the investigation and while crews cleaned up.
 The sheriff’s office was assisted by the Michigan State Police, Mesick Rescue, and the Springville/Antioch Township Fire Department.